Adnanshaikh40605/backend/DEPLOYMENT_GUIDE.md

 2. **Test the connection**
    - Visit your Vercel frontend URL
    - Verify that API requests to the backend are working correctly
+   - Check the browser console for any CORS errors

 ## Troubleshooting